Chris Hudson (American football)

-Early years
+Early life

 Hudson was born in Houston, Texas.
 He attended Worthing High School in Houston, and played high school football for the Worthing Colts.

 College career

 While attending the University of Colorado at Boulder, Hudson played for the Colorado Buffaloes football team from 1991 to 1994.
 He was a versatile defensive back who could play any position in the backfield and play it well.
 As senior in 1994, he was recognized as a consensus first-team All-American and won the Jim Thorpe Award awarded annually to the best college defensive back in the nation.
 He finished his college career with the second-most interceptions in Buffaloes team history, and fifth on the team's all-time list for pass deflections.